 Photo: Lyla Duey

-Dr. Kate Darling is a leading expert in robotics and society.
-She’s a research scientist at the Massachusetts Institute of Technology (MIT) Media Lab, and the lead for ethics & society at the Boston Dynamics AI Institute, where she is currently building a research team.
-At MIT, Kate has investigated social robotics and conducted experimental studies on human-robot interaction to explore the emotional connection between people and life-like machines.
+Dr. Kate Darling is a leading expert in robotics and society and the author of THE NEW BREED: What Our History with Animals Reveals About Our Future with Robots.
+After 1.5 decades of studying human-robot interaction at the Massachusetts Institute of Technology (MIT) Media Lab, Kate now leads the Robotics, Ethics & Society research team at the RAI Institute.
 Her writing and research seek to influence technology design and policy direction, anticipating difficult questions that lawmakers, engineers, and the wider public will need to address as human-robot relationships evolve in the coming decades.

 Forever interested in how technology intersects with society, Kate has a background in law & economics and intellectual property.
 She has researched economic incentives in copyright and patent systems and has taken a role as intellectual property expert at multiple academic and private institutions.
 She formerly served as intellectual property policy advisor to the director of the MIT Media Lab and also helped establish the MIT-BU Technology Law Clinic.